indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Indiana Small Claims Cases and Class Action Lawsuits?

 In Indiana, small claims lawsuits are cases of civil litigation concerning contract breaches or legal obligations.
 In the state, the offended person can demand up to $8,000.
 Similar to most states in the country, these cases are handled by a county small claims court in Indiana.
 Small claims lawsuits are filed based on the contract type.
 These are written & oral contracts, injury damage, and property damage.
 The Small Claims Court enables all residents to present a lawsuit informally.
-These courts were established to have a speedy, uncomplicated, and inexpensive means of determining the claim.
+These courts were generally established to have a speedy, uncomplicated, and inexpensive means of determining the claim.
 Court proceedings concerning small claims in Indiana are disclosed in the Indiana small claims rules.

 On the other hand, class action lawsuits are small claims or trials filed by a group of individuals led by a class action attorney.
-This type of case is file-able at any federal or state court in Indiana.
-The litigants have to prove that the defendant broke the law while the court is responsible for certifying the class and evaluating the proposed claim’s legality.
+This type of case is fileable at any federal or state court in Indiana.
+The litigants have to prove that the defendant broke the law, while the court is responsible for certifying the class and evaluating the proposed claim’s legality.
 Any person is entitled to file a class action so long as the fundamental requirements are met.

 What is a Class Action Lawsuit in Indiana?

 In Indiana, class action lawsuits are legal methods that enable many individuals with small claims to pool resources and bring civil actions against a company.
-This is a case whereby multiple plaintiffs present similar injury claims against a company believed to have perpetrated pervasive or systemic abuse.
+This is a case where multiple plaintiffs present similar injury claims against a company believed to have perpetrated pervasive or systemic abuse.
 This type of lawsuit is covered under US federal law.
-Therefore class action suits are filed in the state’s federal courts.
+Therefore, class action suits are filed in the state’s federal courts.
 The laws that guide class action court proceedings are stated in the Federal Rules of Civil Procedure Rule 23.

 The following are some common class action suits in Indiana: